By the end of this section, you will be able to:

 Unexpectedly elevated to the presidency in 1865, this formerly impoverished tailor’s apprentice and unwavering antagonist of the wealthy southern planter class now found himself tasked with administering the restoration of a destroyed South.
 Lincoln’s position as president had been that the secession of the Southern states was never legal; that is, they had not succeeded in leaving the Union, therefore they still had certain rights to self-government as states.
 In keeping with Lincoln’s plan, Johnson desired to quickly reincorporate the South back into the Union on lenient terms and heal the wounds of the nation.
 This position angered many in his own party.
 The northern Radical Republican plan for Reconstruction looked to overturn southern society and specifically aimed at ending the plantation system.
 President Johnson quickly disappointed Radical Republicans when he rejected their idea that the federal government could provide voting rights for freed slaves.
 The initial disagreements between the president and the Radical Republicans over how best to deal with the defeated South set the stage for further conflict.

 In fact, President Johnson’s Proclamation of Amnesty and Reconstruction in May 1865 provided sweeping “amnesty and pardon” to rebellious Southerners.
-It returned to them their property, with the notable exception of their former slaves, and it asked only that they affirm their support for the Constitution of the United States.
+It returned to them their property, with the notable exception of the people they had enslaved, and it asked only that they affirm their support for the Constitution of the United States.
 Those Southerners exempted from this amnesty included the Confederate political leadership, high-ranking military officers, and persons with taxable property worth more than $20,000.
 The inclusion of this last category was specifically designed to make it clear to the southern planter class that they had a unique responsibility for the outbreak of hostilities.
 But it also satisfied Johnson’s desire to exact vengeance on a class of people he had fought politically for much of his life.
 For this class of wealthy Southerners to regain their rights, they would have to swallow their pride and request a personal pardon from Johnson himself.